epi2me-labs/wf-single-cell/docs/quickstart.md

 ```

 The single-cell-sample sheet defines the samples and 10x kits that were used to process them.
-An exampke sheet with one sample is:
+An example sheet with one sample is:
 ```
 run_id,kit_name,kit_version
 run1,3prime,v3
 ```

-The `run_id` must match a sample given in the `--fastq` option
+The `run_id` must match a samples given in the `--fastq` option

 The workflow can be run with the demonstration data using: